-- at every return statement of the initializer of the containing class, and - at the very last expression statement, directive statement or specification statement of the initializer of the containing class.
+- at every return statement of the initializer of the containing class, and - at the end of the very last expression statement, directive statement, constructor, or specification statement of the initializer of the containing class.

 A specification statement for a method or non-variable reference, getter, or function may not (indirectly) occur in a for or while block unless the declaration itself occurs within the same for or while block.